Undergraduate study in Mathematics

 From 2019 you can choose whether to keep your Mathematics major general or to take one of the two pathways in Mathematics in order to focus your major:

 - Applied Mathematics: The study of mathematical methods that can be used to understand problems in a wide range of sciences, engineering, finance, and other industries.

 - Pure Mathematics: The study of abstract concepts, and the development of analytical, logical and creative thinking, and problem solving skills.

 Studying the Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Mathematics, from 2019

-As a BAdvSci(Hons) student of Mathematics, you’ll take courses across the spectrum – from algebra, combinatorics, complex analysis and differential equations, to mathematical modelling, functional analysis and operator theory, the history of mathematics, numerical analysis and topology.
-In your final year you’ll complete an independent research project under the guidance of an academic mentor.
+As a BAdvSci(Hons) student of Mathematics, you’ll take courses across the spectrum, including algebra, combinatorics, complex analysis and differential equations, mathematical modelling, functional analysis and operator theory, the history of mathematics, numerical analysis and topology.
+In your final year, you’ll complete an independent research project under the guidance of an academic mentor.
 This will help to prepare you for further postgraduate study or to enter the workforce.

-You can combine a BA major in Mathematics with a complementary major like Philosophy, Politics and International Relations, Sociology or Economics, or boost your employability by studying a language or broadening your knowledge of Indigenous worldviews.
+You can combine a BA major in Mathematics with a complementary major like Philosophy, Politics and International Relations, Sociology or Economics.
+Alternatively you could boost your employability by studying a language or broadening your knowledge of Indigenous worldviews.